 - Presentation “The Role of Information Security In Biomedical Data Journeys” by Sabina and Niccolò at the Data Journeys in Biomedicine workshop (Exeter, 11–13 January 2017).

 - Presentation "Integrating Biological, Biomedical and Environmental Data" by Sabina at the Umberto Veronesi Foundation (24 September 2016).

 - Presentations by Sabina (“Journeys and Deaths of Scientific Data”), Brian with Louise (“Data Sharing Practices Amongst Communities of Scientists in Resource Constrained Environments”) and Niccolò with Sabina (“The Role of Information Security in Biomedical Data Journeys”), all from the track T002 “The Lives and Deaths of Data”, convened by Sabina & Brian at the 4S/EASST conference, Barcelona, 31 August – 3 September 2016

 - Keynote (Sabina at the 4th Meeting of Philosophy of Biology in the UK, Bristol 8–9 June 2016)

 - Presentation “Enabling data-intensive science from PHRs” (Niccolò at the International eHealth workshop, Bologna, 6–7 June 2016).
-There's also video recordings of all presentations, and of Niccolò's.
+There's also videos of presentations and debates, including Niccolò's.